 This Bangkok temple is located just down the end of Yaworat (Chinatown) and is best visited before you venture on for an epic afternoon of street food.

 Wat Traimit is open daily from 9am to 5pm.
 Entry is free, and it is 10 THB (USD 0.30) to visit the small museum halfway up.

 8. Wat Benjamabhopit (Marble Temple)

-Wat Benjamabhopit is a very popular attraction and one of the most photogenic temples in Bangkok.
+Wat Benjamabhopit is super photogenic and therefore one of the best temples in Bangkok.
 It is decorated in bright white marble, apparently imported all the way from Italy, and is constructed with those high gables (triangular roof) so iconic of Thailand.

 The temple is located a bit further out of town in the Dusit district.
 The 2.5km walk from Khao Sarn Road will take about 30 minutes.
 If it is a hot day then consider hoping in a tuk-tuk or taxi, the far one way should not be any more than 60 THB (USD 2).